AnkithaBH/AWS-Terrafrom-Scripts/README.md

 AWS-Terrafrom-Scripts

-Here you will find the terraform scripts of successfully executed mini-projects.
+Here you will find terraform scripts of successfully executed mini-projects.

 Categories:
 1.Compute